 Thanks for stopping by to read my blog.
 I guess I should share a bit about myself and why I decided to write a blog in the first place.

-I’m 31 years old.
-I have a daughter who’s almost 4 and a partner who’s 36.
+I’m 32 years old.
+I have a daughter who’s almost 4 and a husband who’s 36.
 We live in Bristol, after having lived in the beautiful City of Bath our whole lives we decided to move to Bristol when the opportunity for a home swap came up, earlier this year.

 Before I had my daughter in 2016 I endured a long, painful and dark pregnancy that I was sure was going to kill me after causing me a nervous breakdown.
 And when I was told at 37 weeks I had preeclampsia, it nearly did.

 I hated being pregnant, detested it.
 The shame I felt over not being ‘grateful’ for this ‘gift’ really damaged my mental health.
-I was immobile due to SPD (Symphis, pubic, dis function) I had to give up the things I enjoyed, like smoking and drinking and I hated it.
+I was immobile due to SPD (Symphis, pubic, dis function) I had to give up the things I enjoyed, like smoking (which was of course a good thing) but I felt deprived.
 I felt constantly sick and was often incapacitated with migraines.
-From 16 weeks I was on crutches and the depression continued.
+From 16 weeks I was on crutches and by 25 weeks, a wheelchair, the depression continued.

-When my beautiful baby girl was born, I was sure that would be the end of the stress, but she was born addicted to medication I was taking during pregnancy and was in NICU for over a week, leaving me helpless, crippled by guilt and useless to her.
+When my beautiful baby girl was born, I was sure that would be the end of the stress, but she was born addicted to antidepressant medication I was taking during pregnancy and was in NICU for over a week, leaving me helpless, crippled by guilt and useless to her.
 Of course the stress vamped up even more and when we brought her home and colic started.

 For 12-15 hours a day every day, my kid screamed.
 She screamed so loudly our neighbours had to come and check she was ok, more than once.
 My partner and I almost killed each other, I couldn’t wait for time away from her, of course prompting more guilt and shame.